 History of the Brittany Dog

 Although Brittanys resemble spaniels, the dog actually has more of the working characteristics of a pointer or setter.
 Therefore, the American Kennel Club dropped the word “spaniel” from this pointing breed’s name in 1982.
 Brittany dogs earned their name because they were developed in the Brittany province of France between the 17th and 19th centuries.
 They were officially recognized as a breed in 1907.

 A pointing breed that was designed to become a versatile gundog, the Brittany was adept at both pointing and retrieving, which made these dogs well-suited to working in an array of country environments.
 Though few records were kept on this breed, it’s believed that the dogs that contributed to the Brittany’s development were the English Setter, Welsh Springer Spaniel, and possibly some other French spaniel breeds.

 The Brittany’s skills as a bird dog soon made the breed in-demand with hunters in other countries.
 The Brittany dog came to the United States in 1931 and, since then, they have also become popular family dogs because of their medium size and affectionate, friendly personality.

 Brittany Dog Care

-A happy and alert dog, the Brittany is a rugged, high-energy breed that will require daily exercise, including frequent outdoor adventures or being taken for extra long walks every day.
+A happy and alert dog, the Brittany is a rugged, high-energy breed that will require daily exercise, including frequent outdoor adventures, or extra long walks every day.
 The dogs' convenient size and athletic build help them thrive in homes of people with active lifestyles, whether it's going for hikes or playing rigorous games of fetch.
 If the Brittany dog does not receive ample exercise, they are likely to develop behavioral issues, such as barking and hyperactivity to destructive chewing.
 The Brittany dog’s wash-and-wear coat will need just a weekly brushing to control shedding.

 A sensitive dog with a softer temperament, the Brittany responds best to gentle, calm training.
 They are not likely to do well in tense, stressful home environments or situations.
 Fortunately, the breed is smart and eager to please, so they aren’t particularly difficult to train.